valeryjaspers/design-workshop/connect-2022/6-advanced-exercises.md

   Have a look at https://css-tricks.com/snippets/css/a-guide-to-flexbox/.
 </details>

-## 6.3 Home

-By using the Element Inspector of the developer tools, you can see that the global navigation header contains a hidden link back to the homepage (on all pages except the homepage).

-The link contains the name of the current 4me Account by default.

-Can you use CSS to change it into a clickable company logo?

-## 6.4 My inbox widget with header
+## 6.3 My inbox widget with header

 You can add an inbox to the homepage by adding the following HTML to the Homepage HTML field of the Self Service Design: